casanet/casanet-server/README.md

 ### Server installation :
 1. Install Node.js
-1. Go to path of the project in CMD and press `npm install`
+1. Go to path of the project in CMD and press `npm install --save`
 1. Go to `DB\devices.json` file and change the values to the correct data and save the structure
 1. Run the server by pressing `node app.js` or clicking the ActiveServer.bat file